-When it comes to a link building strategy, testimonial link building is sure to score you powerful homepage link placements.
+When it comes to SEO and a link building strategy, testimonial link building is sure to score you powerful homepage link placements.
 Reviews and testimonials provide fresh (and frequent) content and help build a relationship of trust between you and the customer.
 Testimonials can signal to search engines that a page has been updated; this increases your page crawls and has the potential to push you up the Google ranks depending on the quality of the review.
 Testimonials and reviews also give you a chance to rank for long-tail keyword terms.

 More importantly, testimonials or review pages add credibility to a brand.
 Reviews influence customers in the decision-making phase more than anything else, so positive reviews can increase conversion.

 Let’s start with the basics.
 What is a link roundup?
 Link roundups are weekly, daily, or monthly curated lists of the best content from within your industry.
 The reason why this is a dream for anyone building links is because the sole objective of these pages is to link out to other websites.
 This means those sites are more than happy to share links.